loot/loot-api-c/README.md

 LOOT API C Wrapper
 ==================

+**Note: No longer maintained.
+If you're interested in using the LOOT API in languages other than C++ and Python, file an issue in the [loot-api issue tracker](https://github.com/loot/loot-api/issues).**

 A wrapper library for LOOT's C++ API that provides it as a C API.

 ## Build Instructions